emrgnt-cmplxty/automata/automata/docs/core/symbol/symbol_reference.rst

 ===============

 ``SymbolReference`` is a class that represents a reference to a symbol in a file.
-It is used for tracking and managing references to symbols within a codebase.
-It provides utility methods for comparing and hashing symbol references based on their URI, line number, and column number.
-This class is used in conjunction with other classes related to symbols, such as ``Symbol``, ``SymbolDescriptor``, and ``SymbolEmbedding``.
+It stores information about the symbol, its location in the file (line and column number), and provides methods to compare and hash instances of the class. ``SymbolReference`` is commonly used in symbol search and retrieval, and is closely related to the ``Symbol`` class.

 Overview
 --------

-A ``SymbolReference`` object represents a unique reference to a symbol based on its URI, line number, and column number.
-It provides methods to check for equality and uniqueness with other symbol references.
-It is useful in tracking and managing references to symbols in files based on their location and use in the codebase.
+A ``SymbolReference`` is created using a ``Symbol`` object and the location (line and column number) of the reference in a file.
+It is used in various parts of the system to identify where a particular symbol is being used or referenced.
+It provides a robust way to track symbol references and can be used in combination with other tools and methods to perform code analysis, search, and navigation.

 Related Symbols
 ---------------

 -  ``automata.core.symbol.symbol_types.Symbol``
--  ``automata.core.symbol.parser.parse_symbol``
--  ``automata.core.symbol.symbol_types.SymbolDescriptor``
+-  ``automata.tests.unit.test_symbol_search.test_symbol_references``
--  ``automata.core.symbol.symbol_types.SymbolEmbedding``
+-  ``automata.tests.unit.test_symbol_search_tool.test_symbol_references``
--  ``automata.core.symbol.graph.SymbolGraph``
+-  ``automata.core.symbol.graph._SymbolGraphNavigator._get_symbol_references_in_scope``

 Example
 -------

-The following example demonstrates how to create an instance of ``SymbolReference`` and compare it with other symbol references.
+Given an instance of a ``Symbol``, you can create a ``SymbolReference`` by providing the line number and column number of the symbol reference in the file.

 .. code:: python

-   from automata.core.symbol.symbol_types import SymbolReference from automata.core.symbol.parser import parse_symbol
+   from automata.core.symbol.symbol_types import Symbol, SymbolReference from automata.core.symbol.parser import parse_symbol

+   # Parse a symbol from its string representation
+   symbol_str = "scip-python python automata 75482692a6fe30c72db516201a6f47d9fb4af065 `automata.core.agent.agent_enums`/ActionIndicator#"
-   symbol_uri = "example_uri"
+   symbol = parse_symbol(symbol_str)

+   # Create a SymbolReference with the symbol and its location in the file
-   line_number = 10
+   line_number = 42
-   column_number = 5
+   column_number = 12
-   symbol = parse_symbol(symbol_uri)

-   symbol_ref1 = SymbolReference(symbol, line_number, column_number)
-   symbol_ref2 = SymbolReference(symbol, line_number + 1, column_number)

-   assert symbol_ref1 != symbol_ref2
-   assert hash(symbol_ref1) != hash(symbol_ref2)

-   symbol_ref3 = SymbolReference(symbol, line_number, column_number)
+   symbol_reference = SymbolReference(symbol, line_number, column_number)
-   assert symbol_ref1 == symbol_ref3

 Limitations
 -----------

-The primary limitation of ``SymbolReference`` is that it could cause collisions when the same symbol is referenced in different files at the same location (line and column).
-This situation is relatively rare, but it is worth noting as a potential limitation when working with a large number of symbol references across multiple files.
+``SymbolReference`` could cause hash collisions if the same symbol is referenced in different files at the same location.
+However, such cases are expected to be rare, and the impact of these occasional collisions should not be significant.

 Follow-up Questions:
 --------------------

--  Is there any way to mitigate the collision issue while maintaining the utility methods provided by ``SymbolReference``?
+-  Are there better ways to handle potential hash collisions?